About the handbook & Workbook

 This practical guide helps socially-driven organisations embed diversity, equity and inclusion into their daily operations.
 Whether you’re just starting DEI work or looking to strengthen existing efforts, you’ll find actionable frameworks, real examples from 60+ organisations, and honest insights about what works (and what’s challenging).

-The handbook builds on the legacy of the Partos DEI trajectory, a three year program aimed at supporting teams and organisations to embed justice-led Diversity, Equity and Inclusion practices.
+The handbook builds on the legacy of the Partos DEI trajectory, a three-year program aimed at supporting teams and organisations to embed justice-led Diversity, Equity and Inclusion practices.
 We worked with program staff, activists, community weavers, organisers, leadership, HR, mental health practitioners and experienced DEI and Racial Justice facilitators to curate the different modules of the trajectory.
-A significant part of the trajectory was dedicated to deepening commitment for Racial Justice, as this was prioritized by participants.
+A significant part of the trajectory was dedicated to deepening commitment to Racial Justice, as this was prioritised by participants.
 Together, these modules cover the colourful patchwork of what we call Diversity, Equity & Inclusion work, offering concrete steps to build your DEI practice and skills to navigate challenges, and champion successes.

 Open the handbook